 But what’s the alternative?

 Many people move between extremes.
-Isolating themselves and when that becomes unbearable they move too fast to connect with someone new.
-Once that person takes advantage of them they are reminded that they shouldn’t trust anyone and we’re back to isolation.
+We isolate and when that becomes unbearable we move too fast to connect with someone new.
+Once that person takes advantage of us we are reminded that we shouldn’t trust anyone.
+Then we’re back to isolation.

 Charlie Brown could take Lucy aside and have a talk.
 He could have Schroeder come along.
 He could play a game that would let them both have some power and was more equitable.
 He could build up to the football before just blindly trusting her.

 There are people who will take advantage of you.
 There are lots of people who won’t.
-You’ll lose out on getting to know them if you don’t learn how to weed the others out.
+You’ll lose out on getting to know that second group if you don’t learn how to weed the others out.
 And that means you need to take some calculated risks.

-The Irony in Avoiding Being Taken Advantage Of
+What Happens if You’re Too Successful in Avoiding Being Taken Advantage Of?

-The surprise is that when we are the most successful at isolating ourselves from allowing anyone to take advantage of or hurt us we are just as successful at ending up lonely and hating ourselves.
-There’s a story of a guy who ties a brick to a bungee cord so when he gets mad he throws the brick at someone and the bungee cord ensures (because he gets mad at people so often he doesn’t want to lose the brick) that the brick comes back.
+The surprise is that when we are the most successful at isolating ourselves and we convince ourselves of the illusion of control and when we stop allowing anyone to take advantage of us we often end up lonely and feeling bad about ourselves.
+There’s a fable of a guy who ties a brick to a bungee cord so when he gets mad he throws the brick at someone and the bungee cord ensures (because he gets mad at people so often he doesn’t want to lose the brick) that the brick comes back.
 Trouble is, it usually hits him in the face.
 The moral of the story is that we need to wonder if our defenses don’t end up harming us just as much as—if not more than—others.

 Yes, you can shield yourself from being taken advantage of by not trusting anyone.